• Skip to primary navigation

 How long should pizza be grilled?

-That depends on the size of your pizzas, temperature of the grill and how many you are cooking at once.
+That depends on the size of your pizzas, the temperature of the grill and how many you are cooking at once.
 According to the instructions we have given, if you are cooking 12-14” round pizzas at 350 degrees F it should take around 5-8 minutes total to grill your pizzas.

 Do you need a pizza stone to grill pizza dough?